MSuhaidi/SpeedTestWidget/README.md

 ### Configuration
 - You can configure the ndt7 server endpoint in `Ndt7Client.cs`
-- (Optional) Adjust widget appearance via the XAML / UI files
+- (Optional) Adjust widget appearance via the Skins files
+- (Optional) Bundle .NET runtime for easier distribution. --> See SpeedTestWidget.csproj for example.

 ---